-The following Competition guidance note Produced in partnership with Bristows LLP provides comprehensive and up to date legal information covering:
+The following Competition practice note Produced in partnership with Bristows LLP provides comprehensive and up to date legal information covering:

 Intellectual property (IP) agreements relating to, for example, licensing of technology and for the joint development of new technology, may have a restrictive effect on competition.
 However the pro-competitive benefits are recognised in block exemptions that provide a ‘safe harbour’ from the application of Article 101 TFEU.
 For agreements falling neatly within a block exemption, only a very cursory examination of Article 101 TFEU issues is needed.
 Unfortunately, several block exemptions may be potentially applicable and also identifying whether an agreement is definitely within a safe harbour can be difficult—a more practical approach to most commercial arrangements may be necessary.